 In one, I found an article by Alain Boissy, Claudia Terlouw, and Pierre Le Neindre “Presence of Cues from Stressed Conspecifics Increases Reactivity to Aversive Events in Cattle: Evidence for the Existence of Alarm Substances.”
 (Right!)
 Translated into English, what the researchers had found was that when calm heifers were offered food to eat, they ate it.
 Then the researchers introduced a stressed heifer to the group.
 When she entered the pen and then peed, the animals in the pen were much slower to try the food that was offered to them.
 The stressed heifer didn’t eat at all.
 “Is there something in the urine that causes this response?” wondered the researchers.

 If you are imagining this whole process in your head, it looks pretty silly.
 What I imagine is researchers chasing a heifer to increase her stress, then rushing around to catch her urine, loading it in spray bottles and then spritzing it around to see the results.
-But the results help us think about the ways we manage our animals.
+It may look funny, but the results help us think about the ways we manage our animals.
 Here’s how I suggest using this information:

 1. Got an animal that is always nervous?
 Get rid of her.
 She’s riling up your calm gals and reducing their food intake just by sharing her fear every time she pees.